Easter holiday closures

 Improving Access to General Practice

 The practice has linked up with other local surgeries through the Pennine GP Federation to provide additional appointments in the evenings and at weekends and on Bank Holidays.
 Appointments for our patients are now available each weekday evening from 18.30 to 20.00 at Station Road Surgery, and at Station Road Surgery from 10.00 til 14.00 at the weekend and 10.00 to 11.30 on Bank Holidays.
 These appointments are with the team from Station Road but should be booked via our own reception team.
 For more information see the "Appointments" page, "Other Appointments" tab.

 Annual Review Appointments for Patients with Chronic Diseases

-The majority of annual reviews for patients with a chronic disease are undertaken by our Practice Nurses, and not our GPs.
+The majority of annual reviews for patients with a chronic disease are undertaken by our Advanced Nurse Practitioner, our Practice Nurses, and not our GPs.
 The length of appointment and the timing of these appointments varies with the review required.
 Please do not try to book Annual Review appointments online.
 Please telephone the surgery to make these appointments.
 Our staff are trained to book the length of appointment/s required and to advise on any requirements from you before or at the appointment.
 Many thanks.

 Please note that invitations to attend for Annual Reviews are generally triggered by the requirement for a repeat prescription of your medication so please ring to book your Annual Review as soon as you receive the invitation.